Jeepers Creepers (2001 film): Development

-It took Salva one month to write the screenplay, down from his average of six months.
+Salva took one month to write the screenplay, down from his average of six months.
 He said he wanted the Creeper to kill characters that were for the most part male because he was "very tired of seeing women slaughtered and raped" in cinema.
-To conceal his final girl-styled ending from viewers, Salva employed various red herrings throughout the first act so viewers would think Trish was going to die.
-His original script also featured a twenty-page third act which was eventually scrapped during production.
+To conceal his final girl-styled ending from viewers, Salva employed red herrings throughout the first act so viewers would think Trish was going to die.
+His original script also featured a twenty-page third act eventually scrapped during production.
 In it, Darry drives the Creeper's truck into a train, unsuccessfully sacrificing himself in an attempt to kill the Creeper.
-The entire sequence had been storyboarded by Brad Parker in preparation for the shoot but, due to a budget cut of $1 million, it had to be removed and rewritten.
-Because of this, Gina Philips and Justin Long were allowed to improvise many of their scenes during the third act.
+The entire sequence was storyboarded by Brad Parker in preparation for the shoot but, due to an unforeseen budget cut of $1 million, it had to be removed and rewritten.
+As a result, Gina Philips and Justin Long were allowed to improvise during the third act.
 Some scenes cut from the script were used in its sequel, Jeepers Creepers 2.

-Salva wanted the film's defining moment to be the reveal that the Creeper was not human and, to do so, kept the character mysterious throughout the first half by re-writing certain scenes, going against the advice of agents, managers and acclaimed directors.
+Salva wanted the film's defining moment to be the reveal that the Creeper was not human and, to do so, kept the character mysterious throughout the first half by re-writing certain scenes, going against the advice of agents, managers, and established directors.
 Salva gave his finished screenplay to executive producer Francis Ford Coppola, who had helped finance Clownhouse (1989), Salva's directorial debut.
-As a result of the successes of the 1999 films The Blair Witch Project and The Sixth Sense, Salva received four offers from interested studios within two days of him completing the script.
+As a result of the successes of the 1999 films The Blair Witch Project and The Sixth Sense, Salva received four offers from interested studios within two days of completing the script.
 Seven to eight months later, United Artists and Metro-Goldwyn-Mayer acquired the distribution rights for $2.5 million.
 United Artists agreed to finance a quarter of the film's $10 million budget, with Germany's Cinerenta-Cinebeta and Cinerenta Medienbeteiligungs KG supplying the rest.
+The film was one of five to be produced as part of a 1991 agreement between Germany's VCL Films and United Artists to co-finance titles from Coppola's American Zoetrope, each budgeted at $10 million.
+Jeepers Creepers was made years after Salva served prison time (he was released in 1992) for sexually abusing a child actor during the production of Clownhouse.
+On working with Salva again, Coppola recalled "Some of the financing for the film fell through.
+One of the actors resigned when he learned about the case.
+So I helped Victor [Salva] get the job.
+I was criticized for it, but my attitude is, he has a talent, and that talent in itself is good.
+We don't have to embrace the person in believing that their art is a contribution to society."